Over 33 lakh children in India malnourished, 17.7 lakh of them severely malnourished: govt data | Health

 Responding to the numbers, Child Rights and You (CRY) CEO Puja Marwaha said the Covid pandemic has impacted nearly all socio-economic indicators negatively and threatens to undo much of the progress made over the past decade.

 ''Services like ICDS (Integrated Child Development Scheme) and midday meals in schools have become irregular during the prolonged closure of schools.
-These have severely affected children living in multi-dimensional poverty disproportionately since they have been largely dependent on these services to fulfill their rights and entitlements,'' Marwaha told PTI.
+These have severely affected children living in multi-dimensional poverty disproportionately, since they have been largely dependent on these services to fulfil their rights and entitlements,'' Marwaha told PTI.

 Of the other states, Andhra Pradesh registered 2,67,228 (2.76 lakh) malnourished children (69,274 MAM children and 1,97,954 SAM children) and Karnataka registered 2,49,463 (2.49 lakh) such cases (1,82,178 MAM children and 67,285 SAM children).